umd-lib/aspace-custom/docs/DevelopmentSetup.md

 the "plugins/umd-lib-aspace-theme" directories, and ArchivesSpace will immediately pick up the changes without having to be restarted.

+**Note:** Development on the plugins can be done directly in the cloned repositories in the "plugins" directory, with the usual Rails hot-reload support.

 ## 3. Sample Data

 ### Loading EAD Sample Data